Andy-Python-Programmer/aero/README.md

 # Goals

 * Creating a modern, safe, beautiful and fast operating system.
-* Targetting modern 64-bit architectures and CPU features.
+* Targeting modern 64-bit architectures and CPU features.
 * Good source-level compatibility with Linux so we can port programs over easily.
 * Making a usable OS which can run on real hardware, not just on emulators or virtual machines.